Michel de Montaigne: Child education

-Let him be made to understand that to confess the flaw he discovers in his own argument, though it be still unnoticed except by himself, is an act of judgment and sincerity, which are principal qualities he seeks… that to change his mind and correct himself, to give up a bad position at the height of his ardor are rare, strong, and philosophical qualities.
+Let him be made to understand that to confess the flaw he discovers in his own argument, though it be still unnoticed except by himself, is an act of judgment and sincerity, which are principal qualities he seeks... that to change his mind and correct himself, to give up a bad position at the height of his ardor are rare, strong, and philosophical qualities.

 Individualised learning was integral to his theory of child education.
 He argued that a student combines previously-known information with what is newly learned, and thereby forms a unique perspective on the new information.
 Montaigne also believed that tutors should encourage student's natural curiosity and allow them to question things.
 He postulated that successful students were encouraged to question new information and study it for themselves, rather than merely accepting what they had heard from experts on a given topic.
 Montaigne believed that a child's curiosity could serve as an important teaching tool when the child is allowed to explore subjects that genuinely interest them.

 In addition, Montaigne believed that experience was a key element of learning.
 Tutors needed to teach students through experience, rather than through rote memorization as often practised with book learning.
-Montaigne argued that students would become passive adults, uncritically obedient and unable to think independently.
-No important knowledge would be retained, and no skills would be acquired.
+Montaigne argued that students would otherwise become passive adults, uncritically obedient and unable to think independently; no important knowledge would be retained, and no skills would be acquired.
 Montaigne believed that learning through experience was superior to learning through books.
 For this reason, he encouraged tutors to educate their students through practice, travel, and human interaction.
 By doing so, he argued, students would become active learners, who could claim knowledge for themselves.

 Montaigne's views on child education continue to be influential today.
 Elements of his thinking have been integrated into modern educational practices.
 In summary, he argued against the popular teaching style of his time, encouraging individualised learning instead.
 He believed in the importance of experience over book learning and memorization.
 Ultimately, Montaigne asserted that the purpose of education was to teach a student how to lead a successful life by practising an active and socially interactive lifestyle.